hbj/olap_query_generator/README.md

 ### Example 2

 Query the total profit per week and department and city.
-Notice that we are requesting labels for both weeks and months, where week labels are set through the default calendar level and the month labels are set explicitly.

 ```json
 [{